openstax/adaptarr-server/doc/api/modules.md

 #### Status codes

-- 404 `fild:not-found`: no file with such name could be found in this module.
+- 404 `file:not-found`: no file with such name could be found in this module.

 ### `GET /api/v1/modules/:id/xref-targets`